 Managing Your Research Program Seminar Series

 The purpose of this seminar series is to support faculty, fellows and senior postdocs who are either new to leading a research team or are interested in honing their leadership skills.
-This monthly seminar series consists of ten (10), 1-hour stand-alone sessions, each of which focuses on a subject/skill set that is important to successfully developing and managing a research program/team.
-Dates and subjects for the 2019-2020 monthly sessions are outlined below.
+This bi-monthly seminar series consists of five(5), 1-hour stand-alone sessions, each of which focuses on a subject/skill set that is important to successfully developing and managing a research program/team.
+Dates and subjects for the 2020-2021 sessions are outlined below.

 Please note: faculty, fellows and postdocs are welcome to attend every session in the series or single sessions of interest.